-At Central Bedfordshire Council, we ensure that we can effectively respond to emergencies in partnership with the emergency services, NHS, voluntary sector and other responders.
-The aim of Central Bedfordshire Council's response to an emergency is to limit the effect of an emergency on people's normal way of life - by taking action with our partners to:
+We ensure that we can effectively respond to emergencies in partnership with the emergency services, NHS, voluntary sector and other responders.
+Our aim in response to an emergency is to limit the effect of an emergency on people's normal way of life - by taking action with our partners to:

 - minimise the impact on our communities and environment